 Of his debut, Ray Gonzalez wrote: “Rigoberto González returns poetry to the natural river of language.
 His work makes us cross to the other side of experience.
 He opens a fresh chapter in the changing book of American poetry in a way few young writers are able to do.”

-González is also the author of nine books of prose, including two bilingual children’s books: Antonio’s Card/La Tarjeta de Antonio (Children’s Book Press, 2005) and Soledad Sigh-Sighs/Soledad Suspiros (Children’s Book Press, 2003).
+González is also the author of numerous books of prose, including two bilingual children’s books: Antonio’s Card/La Tarjeta de Antonio (Children’s Book Press, 2005) and Soledad Sigh-Sighs/Soledad Suspiros (Children’s Book Press, 2003).
 He is the editor of Camino del Sol: Fifteen Years of Latina and Latino Writing (University of Arizona Press, 2010).

 González’s honors include the American Book Award, the Poetry Center Book Award, the Shelley Memorial Award of the Poetry Society of America, and a University and College Poetry Prize from the Academy of American Poets, as well as fellowships from the Guggenheim Foundation and the National Endowment for the Arts, and a grant from the New York Foundation for the Arts.

 He is contributing editor for Poets & Writers Magazine, serves on the executive board of directors of the National Book Critics Circle, and is professor of English at Rutgers-Newark, the State University of New Jersey.
 He lives in New York.

 Other Fugitives and Other Strangers (Tupelo Press, 2006)

 So Often the Pitcher Goes to Water Until It Breaks (University of Illinois Press, 1999)

 Autobiography of My Hungers (University of Wisconsin Press, 2013)

 Men without Bliss (University of Oklahoma Press, 2008)